-We are grateful for Dr. Beeson's help in the text preparation, since early March 1980 he has risked his life several times landing in or on and flying near the crater of Mt.
+We are grateful for Dr. Beeson's help in the text preparation and also the use of some of his photography; since early March 1980 he has risked his life several times landing in or on and flying near the crater of Mt.
 St. Helens.

-"THE VOLCANO BEAUTIFUL" Additional Souvenir Books
+"THE VOLCANO BEAUTIFUL" Additional Calendars

-You may order additional "The Volcano Beautiful" books shipped prepaid UPS anywhere in the USA for \$3.55 each (you must supply a street address, or price is \$4.00 to ship to a P.O.
-Box number), \$4.00 each for all Canadian orders.
-Special prices are available for large orders.
+You may order additional 1981 "The Volcano Beautiful" calendars shipped prepaid UPS anywhere in the USA for \$6.95 each (you must supply a street address, or price is \$7.55 to ship to a P.O.
+Box number), \$7.55 each for all Canadian orders.